MonetizedMCP/typescript-sdk/README.md

 ## Future Improvements

 This is currently a basic utility library.
 Future improvements could include:
-- Support for more networks
+- Support for Base Mainnet
 - Support for more token standards
 - Gas optimization
 - Transaction batching